Spring is a busy time of year ad we all do our best to pitch in to keep the farm moving forward.

-Before moving on I’m curious, “How many of you know what Luffa is?”
-Let me explain, Luffa is an exfoliating sponge.
-No it doesn’t grow in the ocean, it’s an annual plant that grows on a vine and has a 200 day growing season.
+Luffa is an exfoliating sponge, it’s an annual plant that grows on a vine and has a 200 day growing season.

-This plant needs a structure to grow up on, a fence would also work.
-Robert and my son Blake built this structure specifically so we could test grow Luffa on a small scale.
+This plant needs a sturdy structure because the pods are heavy and grow on a vine.
+Use a sturdy fence or build something like we did so we could test grow Luffa on a small scale.

 The first thing I learned in our second season was farming on a large scale is hard work.

-Did I enjoy the process?
-Not really it was overwhelming, felt like it would never end and it went faster when my husband was able to help.
+It was really overwhelming and felt like it would never end.
+It definitely went faster when my husband was able to help.